ath32/gBGC/README.md

 Note: there is no folder for "Gene expression metrics" nor "Pseudo-autosomal regions, chromosome size, and local recombination rates" as no scripts are necessary for this section of the methods.

+Note also: You will find a script called "generic.py".
+This is a module written and maintained by the Hurst lab that contains generic utility functions that make life a bit easier.

 In addition to the scripts, here you will also find various accessions and species lists required for repetition of our analyses.
 If you wish to completely replicate any of our results, please send me an e-mail and we can sort something out (a.t.ho@bath.ac.uk / xandertho@gmail.com).

 Wishing you all the best with your research,